 Treatment plans for reflux are individualized depending on the specific type of reflux, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
 Treatment generally involves a multifaceted plan that addresses the cause, minimizes discomfort, and decreases the risk of developing complications.

-Treatment of reflux due to ...more treatments »
+Treatment of ...more treatments »

 A diagnosis of reflux may be delayed or missed because the symptoms of reflux may not be severe enough or last long enough for a person to seek medical care.